Chicago Newspaper strike of 1912: Contract expires

-In 1912 the Web Pressmen's Union No. 7 contractwith the Hearst papers expired, and they requested a wage increase.
-Hearst Management and the union could not come to an agreement, so they entered arbitration with the Chicago Board of Trade's president Harry Wheeler, which resulted in a reduction of wages by 20-30%, in order be more congruent with the prevailing wages of other Chicago newspapers.
+In 1912 the Web Pressmen's Union No. 7 contract with the Hearst papers expired, and they requested a wage increase.
+Hearst Management and the union could not come to an agreement, so they entered arbitration with the Chicago Board of Trade's president Harry Wheeler, which resulted in a reduction of wages by 20-30%, in order to be more congruent with the prevailing wages of other Chicago newspapers.
 They also increased work hours, and Wheeler failed to give direction on the presses crew sizes, which allowed Hearst to downsize the press from ten men to eight men.
 This crew reduction was the direct cause of the strike.

 Strike or lockout?

 On April 30, 1912 the Hearst management posted an announcement in their pressrooms that they had chosen to come under contract between the Web Pressmen's Union and the Chicago Chapter of the ANPA.
 At the direction of union leadership, the pressmen continued to work.
 On May 1 Hearst Management posted that the contract would now reduce the men on the press from ten to eight men without having this approved by neither the union nor its members.
 At this announcement the men refused to work and walkout.

 Hearst Management stood by their contracts, and contended the pressmen broke their contracts by working the night, and then walking out in the morning.
 Instead, they urged the pressmen to file a formal complaint through an arbitration process.
 George L. Berry, the president of the International Printing Pressmen and Assistants' Union came to Chicago to lead the pressmen strike and encouraged other unions to join.

-A dispute arose between Berry and Hearst Management as to whether this was to be a strike or a lockout.
+A dispute arose between Berry and Hearst Management whether this was to be a strike or a lockout.
 Hearst stood behind the contract that stated, "The employer shall in each case determine the number of men to be employed," where Berry argued that the rest of the clause stated that "each decision shall be open to question by the union should he hereafter reduce the number below that he now employs on the press without at the same time adopting some additional labor-saving devices, attachment or improvement."